Machine-readable document: Definition

 Metadata, data about data, can be used to organize electronic resources, provide digital identification, and support the archiving and preservation of resources.
 In well-structured, machine-readable electronic records, the content can be repurposed as both data and metadata.
 In the context of electronic record-keeping systems, the terms "management" and "metadata" are virtually synonymous.
 Given proper metadata, records management functions can be automated, thereby reducing the risk of spoliation of evidence and other fraudulent manipulations of records.
 Moreover, such records can be used to automate the process of auditing data maintained in databases, thereby reducing the risk of single points of failure associated with the Machiavellian concept of a single source of truth.

-Blockchain (database) is a new technology for maintaining continuously-growing lists of records secured from tampering and revision.
+Blockchains allow to create and maintain continuously-growing lists of records secured from tampering and revision.
 A key feature is that every node in a decentralized system has a copy of the blockchain so there is no single point of failure subject to manipulation and fraud.